What if I’m Injured on Someone Else’s Property?

-Property owners are responsible for the maintenance necessary for preventing injury.
+Property owners are responsible for maintenance that prevents injury.
 Commercial property owners, landlords, managers, and businesses are responsible for regularly inspecting their properties and immediately addressing any inadequacies.
 Hazardous, unsafe, or defective conditions should be repaired, removed, clearly marked, or blocked off to keep people away from any potential injury.

 What is a Dangerous Condition

-Negligent property owners are often to blame for dangerous and hazardous conditions.
+Negligent property owners are to blame for dangerous and hazardous conditions.
 While many people associate slip-and-fall cases on wet floors with premises liability, there is a wide range of situations that fall under premises liability.
-They can include slip and falls on broken or uneven floors; thefts or assault stemming from poor lighting or inadequate security; dog bites from unrestrained animals; construction site injuries; or injuries sustained from falling objects, holes, or defective chairs and benches.
+They can include slip and falls on broken or uneven floors; construction site injuries assault or thefts from poor lighting conditions and inadequate security; dog bites; or injuries from falling objects, holes, or defective items.

 Let’s look at a few examples.
 A store employee just mops at a grocery store; however, fails to put up a wet floor sign and someone slips and falls.
 By failing to place warning signs around wet floors, the business failed to warn of the potential danger.

 Another example is when an owner knows of a dangerous condition; however, doesn’t fix it in a reasonable amount of time or place warning signs.
 If a stairway handrail was broken, someone could be injured when they slipped on the stairs and the handrail came loose.
 The owner may be found liable for the resulting injuries.

 Sometimes dangerous conditions may not be so obvious and a property owner may not know about them; however, should have known through routine maintenance and repair.